luco17/personalSite/src/content/books/poorCharliesAlamanac.md

 18. "it makes sense to load up on the very few good insights you have instead of pretending to know everything about everything at all times."

-19. "Anytime somebody offers you a tax shelter form her on in life, my advice would be don't buy it.
+19. "Anytime somebody offers you a tax shelter from here on in life, my advice would be don't buy it.
 In fact, anytime anybody offers you anything with a big commission and a 200 page prospectus, don't buy it."

 20. Check out William Poundstone's "Fortune's Formula." [here](https://www.economist.com/media/globalexecutive/fortunes_formula_e.pdf)